 “How come they get out of paying their loans?” you ask.
 “My supposedly legitimate college experience was just as crummy as it was expensive.”

 When one considers the events at Corinthian, one could read it as an assault on the for-profit college industry.
 And it certainly is that.
 But it also smells a bit like somebody dropped a stink bomb in the student loan industry’s stall as well.

 Until this point, we have largely persisted under the notion that we, the young and college-bound, must reap what we sow.
 However misinformed or ill-advised the borrowing decision you’ve made as a teenager, it will become your responsibility as an adult.
-From the vaunted Ivy Leagues to the suspiciously-accredited clown college that your uncle runs out of a Motel 6 conference room, whatever you borrowed to finance your education, you paid back or else suffered the consequences.
+From the vaunted Ivy Leagues to the suspiciously-accredited clown college that your uncle runs out of a Motel 6 conference room to Trump University, whatever you borrowed to finance your education, you paid back or else suffered the consequences.
 It’s kind of the American way.